-I felt inspired by Dr. Becky Bailey’s Conscious Discipline approach to Safe Places, which enlists the whole classroom and school community in shifting the paradigm from punitive to restorative discipline, beginning with adults adapting their responses to meet the current brain state of the child.
+I was inspired by Dr. Becky Bailey’s Conscious Discipline approach to Safe Places, which enlists the whole classroom and school community in shifting the paradigm from punitive to restorative discipline, beginning with adults adapting their responses to greet the current brain state of the child and target their responses accordingly.
 Teachers would ask themselves, “Is this student having a fight, flight or freeze (Survival Brain) response?
 Or making a bid for connection from the Limbic (emotional) System?
 Or ready to problem solve from the Executive Functioning part of the brain?”
-Then respond accordingly with various skills outlined by Conscious Discipline that align with the particular brain state’s needs.
+Then respond with various skills outlined by Conscious Discipline that align with the particular brain state’s needs.

 The goal is to invite children to notice when their strong feelings increase and choose to respond to them in a safe and appropriate manner using the Safe Place.

 As students learn to accept their feelings and connect with them, the classroom as a whole becomes a safer place for all to experience the emotional highs and lows of a typical school day that may interfere with learning.
-A Safe Place creates a norm that there are no “bad students” or “unwelcomed feelings”, instead offering a zone that children self-elect to visit when they need to push the reset button or take a few moments to themselves to breathe.
-Time and time again, I witnessed students feeling empowered by these spaces, which were available not only in classrooms, but in common areas such as the cafeteria, counseling offices, near the gym and even in the staff break room (like in this video example).
+A Safe Place creates a norm that there are no “bad students” or “wrong feelings”, instead offering a zone that children self-elect to visit when they need to push the reset button or take a few moments for themselves to breathe during the busy classroom flow.
+Time and time again, I witnessed students feeling empowered by these spaces, which were available not only in classrooms, but in common areas such as the cafeteria, counseling offices, near the gym and even in the staff break room.
 Students knew what expect through consistent visual cues, sensory soothing and photos of important people in their lives.

 Some parents began taking interest in the Safe Places in the classrooms and the positive impact they were having on their kiddos’ learning.
 They’d ask me to guide them in setting one up at home and we would begin tailoring the components to their unique child.

 I loved this building process so much.
-It served as a time for parents to reflect on the needs and strengths of their child, and creatively engage him or her in creating a Safe Place to visit while at home.
-Children enjoyed teaching their parents about belly breathing and befriending their feelings — wisdom we could all use reminders of — and parents would then set up Safe Places of their own with items oriented toward adults.
+It served as a time for parents to reflect on the needs and strengths of their child, and creatively engage them in creating their Safe Place (which they could name themselves!) to visit while at home.
+Children enjoyed teaching their parents about belly breathing and befriending their feelings — wisdom we can all use reminders of — and parents would then set up Safe Places of their own with items oriented toward adults.
 The ripple effects were felt far and wide.